maoberlehner/node-sass-magic-importer/packages/node-sass-package-importer/README.md

 Custom importer for node-sass to import packages from the `node_modules` directory.

 ## Usage
 In modern day web development, packages are everywhere.
 There is no way around [npm](https://www.npmjs.com/) if you are a JavaScript developer.
-More and more CSS and SASS projects move to npm but it can be annoying to find the correct way of including them into your project.
+More and more CSS and SASS projects move to npm but it can be annoying to find a convenient way of including them into your project.
 Package importing makes this a little easier.

 ```node
 var sass = require('node-sass');